vip306/IDS-Module1-alt3-New/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:1b45c7acac
 ## 8. Combining functions (3)

 You have almost mastered the basics of data manipulation.
-Now it is time to polish what we have learned so far and become even more efficient.
-In this exercise, we will use pipes to repeat and combine all the steps we have taken in previous exercises.
+Now, it is time to polish and apply what you have have learnt so far and become even more efficient.

+In this exercise, you will use pipes to repeat and combine all the steps you did in previous exercises.

 *** =instructions
+- In a dataframe `my_states`, use `%>%` to combine the following operations
-* Calculate the murder `rate` for each state and create a `rank` variable (descending order of `rate`).
+    - Use `mutate()` for `murders` dataframe to add the murder `rate` for each state and create a `rank` variable (descending order of `rate`)
-* Select the states that are in the Northeast or South and have a murder rate of less than 2.
+    - Use `filter()` to select the states that are in the Northeast or South and have a murder rate of less than 2
-* Select the columns `state`, `rate` and `rank`.
-Use `%>%` to combine these three steps and store the final result in the object `my_states`.
+    - Use `select()` to select the columns `state`, `rate` and `rank`

 *** =hint
 ```{r}